Building Philadelphia’s Next Great Civic Space

 You can also look at the project information and boards from the October 17, 2019 meeting

-Find out about upcoming events, the latest news, and how to get involved in shaping the future of Penn’s Landing!
+Find out about upcoming events, the latest news, and how to get involved in shaping the future of Penn's Landing Park!

 In 2011, the future of Penn’s Landing was first envisioned in the Master Plan for the Central Delaware.
 This plan became a roadmap to guide all waterfront development between Port Richmond and Pennsport.